Ak0sTib0r/UnderGrad/README.md

 # Introduction
 UnderGrad is an open source note taking software/toolkit specifically designed for Mathematics and Physics Undergraduates.
 It's built with Python (3.9.6) and comes with a GUI as well as a library of snippets (shortcuts) for LaTeX.

-This README contains 2 main chapters:
+This README contains 2 main sections:
-- Setup and Configuration
+- Section I: Setup and Configuration
-- Tutorial and Snippet Dictionary
+- Section II: Tutorial and Snippet Dictionary

 Section I is split into three parts:
 - Part I: Prerequisites
 - Part II: Setup VSCode with LaTeX
 - Part III: Setup and Configure UnderGrad

-# Setup and Configuration
+# Section I: Setup and Configuration
 ## Part I: Prerequisites

 Before you start setting up UnderGrad, make sure you have: